April 22 is Earth Day.

 Fun & Educational Projects for Earth Day

-• See a list of planned Earth Day activities, clean ups, celebrations and presentations on our event calendar.
+• See a list of planned Earth Day activities, clean-ups, celebrations, and presentations on our event calendar.

 • Plan an Earth Day celebration and invite guest speakers.

-• Develop an environmental day at school.
+• Develop an environmental day at school, at work, or in your community.

-• Do a zero waste lunch day or week.
+• Do a zero-waste lunch day or week.

-• Conserve resources day by reducing the use of water and energy.
+• Conserve resources every day by reducing the use of water and energy.
 Turn off the lights when people are out of the room or on a sunny day.

 • Carry a reusable water bottle.

-• Organize a bike or walk-to-school day.
+• Organize a bike-to-school or walk-to-school day.

 • Organize an anti-litter campaign for your community.